-1. Active Members selected for their leadership in the business or profession in which they are classified.
-Member pays all dues, expenses, and meal fees at semi-annual billing but could be paid quarterly.
+- 1. Active-Ordinary Members selected for their leadership in the business or profession in which they are classified.
+Member pays all dues, expenses, and meal fees at semi-annual billing but could be paid quarterly. - 2.
+Active-Exempt Senior Members (Retired) that have been a part of Rotary for more than 20 years.
+These members can voluntarily petition the Board for Exempt status, and if granted, meal fees can be paid at the door.
+Members pay all dues and expenses at semi-annual billing but can be paid quarterly. - 3.
+Honorary Non-voting members elected because of distinguished service in furthering Rotary as an organization.

-2. Corporate Members selected for their leadership in the business or profession in which they are classified.
-When a business has additional active members the club will offer a discount to these additional active members.
-The business will pay all dues and expenses at semi-annual billing.

-3. Honorary Non-voting members elected because of distinguished service in furthering Rotary as an organization.
 They must be re-elected annually for membership.
 Honorary membership follows the current board term and must be reinstated by the successor Board of Directors.
 Honorary members pay no dues or meal fees.

-Your Financial Commitment of Rotary Membership (invoiced Semiannually) .
+Your Financial Commitment of Rotary Membership (invoiced quarterly)

+You are provided a financial credit for make-up meetings at another Rotary club where a meal fee was charged.
 The Rotary fiscal year runs from July 1 through June 30.